explainers-by-googlers/fetch-retry/README.md

 ### Retry Behavior Details

 - Retries will be attempted from the failed/latest redirect hop.
 If a `fetch()` request follows HTTP redirects (e.g., 301, 302, 307, 308), any necessary retries are performed against the URL right after the last successful redirect step, not the original URL provided to `fetch()`.
 For example, if fetch('/a') redirects to /b, and the request to /b subsequently fails with a network error, the retry attempts will target /b, not /a.

 -   Retry count header will be sent.
 To allow servers to identify retry attempts (for logging, debugging, or deduplicating logic), each retry request initiated by the browser will include an additional HTTP header indicating the attempt number.

     -   Proposed Header:  `Retry-Attempt` (Exact name TBD during standardization).

     -   Value: An integer representing the current retry attempt number.
 The first retry would have `Retry-Attempt: 1`, the second `Retry-Attempt: 2`, and so on, up to the value specified in `maxAttempts`.

     -   The initial request (attempt 0) will not include this header.

--   Retry triggers: Retries are intended solely for transient network errors where retrying the identical request might succeed.
+-   Retries are intended solely for transient network errors where retrying the identical request might succeed.
 This typically includes errors at the TCP/IP level like connection timeouts, connection resets, connection refused (potentially), or DNS resolution failures if resolution previously succeeded for the host.
 For example, retries will not be triggered by:

     -   Successful HTTP responses, even with error status codes (4xx, 5xx).
 (Retrying on 5xx could be a future extension).

     -   Programmatic cancellation via `AbortSignal`.

     -   Security-related failures (CORS errors, CSP violations, mixed content blocks).

     -   Errors parsing request components (e.g., invalid URL).

--   Idempotency:
+-   We won't retry for non-idempotent method unless explicitly opted in:
     -   HTTP methods like GET, HEAD, OPTIONS, PUT, DELETE are generally idempotent (repeating the request has the same effect as making it once).
 Retrying these methods is generally safe.
     -   Methods like POST (and often PATCH) are non-idempotent.
 Automatically retrying a POST can lead to unintended consequences like creating duplicate resources or processing a transaction multiple times if the first request succeeded server-side but the response was lost due to network issues.
     -   Safety Proposal: To prevent accidental data corruption, the default behavior should restrict automatic retries to idempotent methods only.

--   Enabling retries for non-idempotent methods like POST should require an explicit opt-in (e.g., a separate retryNonIdempotent: true flag within retryOptions or similar mechanism) or might be disallowed initially.
-Developers opting into retrying non-idempotent requests must ensure their server endpoints are designed to handle potential duplicates gracefully (e.g., using an Idempotency-Key header or checking the Retry-Attempt header).
+    -   Enabling retries for non-idempotent methods like POST should require an explicit opt-in (e.g., a separate `retryNonIdempotent: true` flag within retryOptions or similar mechanism) or might be disallowed initially.
+Developers opting into retrying non-idempotent requests must ensure their server endpoints are designed to handle potential duplicates gracefully (e.g., using an `Idempotency-Key` header or checking the `Retry-Attempt` header).

 -   Error Handling: The `fetch()` promise behaves as follows:
     -   If the initial attempt succeeds, the promise resolves with the `Response`.
     -   If the initial attempt fails but a subsequent retry succeeds, the promise resolves with the `Response` from the successful retry.
     -   If the initial attempt and all allowed retry attempts fail (due to retryable network errors, hitting `maxAttempts` limit, or exceeding `maxAge`), the promise rejects with the network error (`TypeError`) from the last attempt.

 -   The initial proposal does not include a mechanism to expose detailed information about the retry process (e.g., number of attempts made, intermediate errors) back to the client-side JavaScript, although the `Retry-Attempt` header provides information to the server.

 Existing Ways to Retry Fetches
 ------------------------------

-1. Manual JavaScript Retry Logic: Developers write try...catch blocks, manage setTimeout for delays (often implementing exponential backoff), and track attempt counts.
+1. Manual JavaScript Retry Logic: Developers write `try...catch` blocks, manage `setTimeout` for delays (often implementing exponential backoff), and track attempt counts.
     -   Limitations: Requires boilerplate code, potentially complex to manage state correctly.
-Critically fails for keepalive requests as the JavaScript context is unavailable to handle retries after page unload.
-This will also retry from the initial URL only, and not the last redirect hops as proposed, since redirects are invisible (except if the fetch user uses redirect: manual, which can be opaque if it's cross-origin)
+Doesn't work for `keepalive` requests as the JavaScript context is unavailable to handle retries after page unload.
+This will also retry from the initial URL only, and not the last redirect hops as proposed, since redirects are invisible (except if the fetch user uses `redirect: manual`, but even so, the redirect URL can be opaque if it's cross-origin, and redirect handling can't work)

 2. Service Workers: Can intercept fetch events using an event listener.
 This allows for implementing custom, sophisticated retry logic, potentially including offline queueing.
     -   Limitations: Involves the complexity of Service Worker registration, lifecycle management, and communication.
 While powerful, it's significant overhead for simple retry needs.
 Reliably handling keepalive fetches intercepted just before unload requires careful SW design.

 3. Background Sync API: Allows deferring work until the browser detects stable network connectivity, managed via the Service Worker.
     -   Limitations: Designed for offline tolerance and synchronization, typically involving longer delays (minutes, with browser-controlled backoff) than desired for immediate retries of transient network errors.
 Not suitable for near-real-time beaconing scenarios where a quick retry is preferred.

  Security and Privacy Considerations
 ====================================

 -   Resource Exhaustion: Malicious or misconfigured sites could attempt to trigger excessive retries, potentially impacting network resources or target servers.
-Mitigation relies on browsers enforcing strict, reasonable limits on maxAttempts and maxAge, alongside implementing backoff delays.
+Mitigation relies on browsers enforcing strict, reasonable limits on `maxAttempts` and `maxAge`, alongside implementing backoff delays.

 -   Idempotency Risks: The potential for unintended side effects when retrying non-idempotent methods is significant.
 Mitigation involves defaulting to only retrying idempotent methods and requiring explicit developer opt-in if non-idempotent retries are permitted.

--   Information Leakage (Retry-Attempt Header): The proposed Retry-Attempt header explicitly reveals the retry state of a request to the target server and any intermediaries.
-While useful for debugging and server logic, it does constitute information disclosure about the client's network behavior for that request.
+-   Information Leakage (Retry-Attempt Header): The proposed `Retry-Attempt` header explicitly reveals the retry state of a request to the target server and any intermediaries.
+While useful for debugging and server deduplication logic, it does constitute information disclosure about the client's network behavior for that request.
 This seems acceptable given the feature's purpose but should be noted.

 -   Timing Attacks/Information Leakage: The timing patterns of retry attempts could theoretically leak some information about network conditions.
 This is unlikely to provide substantially more information than can already be inferred by observing standard network request timings and failures.
 Additionally the browser will add random delays/jitters as well.
 The risk is considered low.